 If you are an adventurous soul that loves daring to dive straight into the freezing snow for your adrenaline juices to get flowing, then you should plan a winter in Poland to spend in the town of Karpacz.

-Karpacz, located in the Karkonosze Mountains in southwestern part is one of the top destinations for winter sports in Poland.
+Karpacz, located in the Karkonosze Mountains in the southwestern part is one of the top destinations for winter sports in Poland.

 It gives the French or the Swiss Alps a run for its money with its beautiful ski resort and a wide range of winter adventures at more affordable prices than these countries.